Advertisement

 5. Take and Wipe the Oil Dipstick Clean

-Without applying force, remove the dipstick from the engine and wipe it clean of all oil content.
+Remove the dipstick from the engine without applying force and wipe it clean of all oil content.

-You can get a rag and wipe it clear off the previous oil.
-This is relevant to get us a proper oil reading.
+You can get a rag and wipe the previous oil clear.
+This is relevant to getting a proper oil reading.

 6. Insert your Oil Dipstick to take Readings